 Whale sharks are the largest fish in the world.
 The largest have been measured at over 40 feet in length.
 Most sharks here are a little over 30 feet long and weigh more than 20,000 pounds.
 There are reports of whale sharks reaching 60 feet in length.
 That’s megalodon territory.

 At the pre-swim briefing tourists are told to stay at least five meters from the sharks.
 That is impossible.
 Swimmers do not have flippers and even if they did they still would not have the speed to stay out of the way of the sharks.

 One slow movement of the tail propels them at a rate humans cannot match.
 Often while watching one shark glide past and disappear another one would be silently approaching from behind.

 Last year when I went cage diving with great white sharks at Shark Alley in Gaansbai, South Africa, I longed for an underwater camera.
 At Tan-Awan, the tour supplied underwater cameras with removable flash drives and the crew hopped in the water to photograph the swimmers and the sharks.

 Getting the best views required going underwater and that meant removing the life vest.

-Even with hanging onto the canoe outriggers from time to time, I was exhausted after 30 minutes in the water.
+Even with hanging onto the canoe outriggers from time to time, I was exhausted after 30 minutes.

 I thoroughly enjoyed the chance to share a bit of the ocean with giant whale sharks.
 My view is that swimming at Oslob should continue in order to provide data to develop best practices for human interactions.
 Any adverse consequences from these encounters may be offset by educating people and changing attitudes towards sharks in general.
 Changing people’s attitudes especially in Asia, should have a positive effect on the survival of all shark species world wide.
 What do you think?